What is RSV?

 How do I know if my child has RSV?

 RSV is what we call a ‘’clinical diagnosis.’’
-While there is a test to confirm RSV, we typically do not test for it in our office; we diagnose RSV based on the symptoms you report to us, the things we see and hear when we examine your child, and the time of year.
+We typically diagnose RSV based on the symptoms you report to us, the things we see and hear when we examine your child, and the time of year.
+We do have rapid RSV testing in our offices, but not every child presenting with cold symptoms needs to be tested for RSV.
 Children with symptoms and exam findings typical of bronchiolitis are often presumed to have RSV if it is wintertime.
 Many other viruses can cause bronchiolitis, however, and management of bronchiolitis is usually not dependent on knowing which virus is causing it.
-One exception is influenza (the flu), for which a medicine called oseltamivir (Tamiflu ®) may help to shorten the duration of the illness.
+One exception is influenza (the flu), for which a medicine called oseltamivir (Tamiflu®) may help to shorten the duration of the illness.
 Your healthcare provider will inform you if testing for RSV or influenza is helpful in the management of your child’s illness.

 What is the treatment for RSV?